Homemade Fudge Brownies

 whisking flour into brownie batter in a saucepan

-4. Once there are no more flour streaks, pour the brownie batter into a prepared square baking pan.
+STEP #4: once there are no more flour streaks, pour the batter into a prepared square baking pan.

 a whisk pulling brownie batter out of a saucepan before pouring it into a baking pan

-5. You’ll bake these brownies for 25-30 minutes, stopping exactly at 25 minutes to test the center of the pan.
-You’re looking for moist crumbs on the tester, because the brownies will continue to bake a bit once removed from the oven and we don’t want to overbake them.
+STEP #5: you’ll bake these brownies for 25-30 minutes, stopping exactly at 25 minutes to test the center of the pan.
+You’re looking for moist crumbs on the tester, because they will continue to bake a bit once removed from the oven and we don’t want to overbake them.

 brownie batter in a pan ready to bake

-COOKIE DOUGH BROWNIES: love cookie dough?
+• COOKIE DOUGH BROWNIES: love cookie dough?
 These cookie dough brownies are for you!
-Made with safe-to-eat cookie dough swirled into the batter and in the frosting on top, these brownies combine the best of both the brownie and cookie world with every bite!
+Made with safe-to-eat cookie dough swirled into the batter and in the frosting on top, these brownies combine the best of both worlds with every bite!

-COOKIES & CREAM BROWNIES: another cookie + brownie mash-up, these cookies & cream brownies combine crunchy Oreos, creamy white chocolate chips, and of course, my favorite brownie base.
+• COOKIES & CREAM BROWNIES: another cookie + brownie mash-up, these cookies & cream brownies combine crunchy Oreos, creamy white chocolate chips, and of course, my favorite base.
 So much texture and flavor!

-MINT CHOCOLATE BROWNIES: if you are a mint chocolate lover, my mint chocolate brownies should be next on your list!
-A layer of mint buttercream sits between fudgy brownies and a creamy chocolate ganache topping.
+• MINT CHOCOLATE BROWNIES: if you are a mint chocolate lover, my mint chocolate brownies should be next on your list!
+A layer of mint buttercream sits between the chocolatey base and a creamy chocolate ganache topping.
 So decadent!

-NUTELLA BROWNIES: Nutella lovers, my Nutella brownies are for you!
-With Nutella swirled right into the brownie batter, these brownies have a hint of that hazelnut flavor that you love in every bite.
+• NUTELLA BROWNIES: Nutella lovers, my Nutella brownies are for you!
+With Nutella swirled right into the batter, these brownies have a hint of that hazelnut flavor that you love in every bite.

 Looking for more?
 Here are all of my brownie recipes (20+ recipes in total)!